In order for a business to remove defamatory content from Google's listings, it will usually need a court order. To get a court order, you have to:

 - Submit the court order to Google.

-Internet defamation is the online publication of a statement of fact that is verifiably false and that is harmful to your reputation.
+Internet defamation is the online publication of a statement of fact that is verifiably false and that is harmful to your reputation or the reputation of your business.
 When it is written, as most online statements are, it is libel.
 If it is spoken, like in a YouTube video, it is slander.

 Online defamation is often done by competing businesses.
 The libelous statements are frequently made in online reviews, social media posts, or even in news articles.
-The victims of these false and harmful statements are entitled to legal damages, financial compensation, and the removal of the content.
+The businesses that are victimized by these false and harmful statements are entitled to legal damages, financial compensation, and the removal of the content.

-Removing offending content from the search results is often one of the most important parts of protecting your business.
+Removing offending content from the search results is often one of the most important parts of protecting your business, its brand, and its financial well-being.

 It is important to remember that Google's role in online defamation is as an amplifier of the false information, not as its creator.
 Search engines like Google merely index what is on the internet and tell users what websites are relevant and important for their search query.